 Putative class members’ SAFTS are admitted securities.
 According to the Complaint however, Atonomi’s founders did not comply with federal and state rules required to be exempt from registration requirements.

 Since the ICO, the Atonomi project has failed, and ATMI have become essentially worthless.
 If the lawsuit is successful, investors will be entitled to unwind their investment in the Atonomi SAFTS, and get back ETH or the equivalent in US dollars, plus interest.
 Investors would also be entitled to damages if they sold their Atonomi ATMI tokens at a loss.

-On October 28, 2019, the Honorable Magistrate Judge Mary Alice Theiler denied defendants’ motions to compel individual arbitrations (i.e., no-class actions allowed) and to dismiss the case.
-Judge Theiler concluded defendants failed to prove that SAFT investors agreed to an arbitration clause that did not exist until months after they signed their SAFTS.
+On April 21, 2020, the Honorable Richard A. Jones denied defendants’ motions to compel individual arbitrations (i.e., no-class actions allowed) and to dismiss the case.
+Judge Jones concluded defendants failed to prove that SAFT investors agreed to an arbitration clause that did not exist until months after they signed their SAFTS.